- 1 INTRODUCTION:

 In this project, we are going to learn about a corporate bank works by collecting data by actually visiting a branch of a corporate bank in town.

 Primary data is data gathered for the first time by the researcher.
 It is the raw form of data and thoroughly studied and hence a helpful tool for secondary data.
-Here the method used for collection of primary data is visit to actual place.
+Here the method used for the collection of primary data is a visit to the actual place.

 The procedure for the issue of debentures is as follows: